-No matter if it’s a single mastectomy or a double mastectomy, range of motion will be limited.
+Regardless of which procedure you have, your movements will be significantly limited during your recovery from double mastectomy or single mastectomy.
 Not only will you be sore (it was a major surgery after all), but you will also have limited range of motion, especially in your arms.
 We call them T-Rex arms, since you cannot raise your arms above your shoulders, or lift anything heavy.
 That means no sports bras!
 Not until after post-treatment, anyway.

 Ask your Breasties (other women that have undergone a mastectomy) what they thought about their drains.
 It's a trigger for sure!
-And likely the most annoying and uncomfortable part of your recovery.
-So you know we had to find a way to work around this.
-Our Miena mastectomy robe has a built in drain pouches to ensure that the drains stay put.
-A vast improvement from having them safety pinned to your surgical bra (yeah, that's how they send you out of the hospital room).
+It's also likely to be the most annoying and uncomfortable part of your recovery.
+At AnaOno, we were determined to find a way to work around this.
+That's how we came up with the Miena Mastectomy Robe.
+This unique loungewear item has built-in drain pouches to ensure that the drains stay put.
+It's a vast improvement from having them safety pinned to your surgical bra (yeah, that's how they send you out of the hospital room).

 Ask your doctor how many drains they suspect you'll need.
 You can always get an Additional Drain Management Belt if you expect to have more than two drains.
 And once you are done with them, you get the pleasure of tossing that belt out for good.
 But not the robe!
 You can wrap yourself up in luxury by wearing the Miena robe long after your recovery is complete.

 Softest Bra After Mastectomy: